LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-13-cgroups-questions.md

 exec /sbin/init
 ```

+Alternatively, the cgroup mounts set up by Docker inside the container could simply be unmounted and replaced with 'normal' cgroup mounts (instead of the pseudo-namespaced bind mounts that Systemd [explicitly states](https://systemd.io/CGROUP_DELEGATION/) they believe is *not* a valid approach).
-Alternatively, a cgroup namespace could presumably be created within the container (if the kernel supports it).
+Or perhaps it would even be possible to create a cgroup namespace from within the container (if the kernel supports it).

-This is reaching beyond the normal responsibilities of a container's init system, as this is supposed to all be set up by the container engine!
+However, this is getting beyond the normal responsibilities of a container's init system, as this is supposed to all be set up by the container engine!

-**Is this a reasonable workaround though, or could this be fragile?**
+**Is modifying/replacing the cgroup mounts set up by the container engine a reasonable workaround, or could this be fragile?**

+### What happens if you have two of the same cgroup mount?

+TODO

 ### When is it valid to manually manipulate container cgroups?

+TODO